-Life expectancy of Indigenous Australians in New South Wales
+Life expectancy of Indigenous Australians in the Northern Territory

-In New South Wales in 2015-2017, life expectancy at birth for Indigenous males was 71 years and for Indigenous females was 76 years.
+In the Northern Territory in 2015-2017, life expectancy at birth of Indigenous males was 67 years and life expectancy at birth of Indigenous females was 70 years.

 Life expectancy results for Australia presented in this report are calculated to enable an effective comparison with state and territory estimates and differ from 'headline' Australia estimates presented elsewhere.